-Is it possible to reinstate a lapsed application in Japan?
+Is it possible to reinstate a lapsed patent application (including PCT application’s national phase) in Japan?

 This is a question we are asked frequently at Keisen.
 The short answer is, Yes!
 It certainly is possible.
 The longer answer is that, although it is possible, the standards and procedures of the Japanese Patent Office (JPO) are very different than those of the USPTO.
 As of April 1, 2012, Japanese Patent Law allows for reinstatement of patent applications that have lapsed at deadlines for National Phase Entry, filing the Japanese translation.
 However, the applicant must file for reinstatement with the JPO within two months from “the date in which the cause of the failure to meet the deadline ceased.”
 At this time, it must also demonstrate that the case lapsed in spite of substantial “due care.”